Chapultepec Castle

 It was built during the Viceroyalty of New Spain as a summer house for the highest colonial administrator, the viceroy.
 It was given various uses, from a gunpowder warehouse to a military academy in 1841.
 It was remodeled and added to and became the official residence of Emperor Maximilian I of Mexico and his consort Empress Carlota during the Second Mexican Empire (1864–67).
-In 1882, President Manuel González declared it the official residence of the President.
+In 1882, President Manuel González declared it the official residence of the president.
 With few exceptions, all succeeding presidents lived there until 1934, when President Lázaro Cárdenas stayed at Los Pinos instead, turning the castle into a museum in 1939.

 Viceregal period

-In 1785 Viceroy Bernardo de Gálvez ordered the construction of a stately home for himself at the highest point of Chapultepec Hill.
-Francisco Bambitelli, Lieutenant Colonel of the Spanish Army and engineer, drew up the blueprint and began the construction on August 16 of the same year.
-After Bambitelli's departure to Havana, Captain Manuel Agustín Mascaró took over the leadership of the project and during his tenure the works proceeded at a rapid pace.
-Mascaró was accused of building a fortress with the intent of rebelling against the Spanish Crown from there. de Gálvez, the viceroy, died suddenly on November 8, 1786, fueling speculation that he was poisoned.
+In 1785, Viceroy Bernardo de Gálvez ordered the construction of a stately home for himself at the highest point of Chapultepec Hill.
+Francisco Bambitelli, Lieutenant Colonel of the Spanish Army and engineer, drew up the blueprint.
+In August 1785, construction began.
+After Bambitelli's departure to Havana, Captain Manuel Agustín Mascaró took over the leadership of the project, and during his tenure the works proceeded at a rapid pace.

+Mascaró was accused of building a fortress with the intent of rebelling against the Spanish Crown from there.
+Viceroy de Gálvez died suddenly on November 8, 1786, fueling speculation that he was poisoned.
 No evidence has yet been found which supports this claim.